Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

-The result of this is that the hair color is darker on top and lighter at the ends.
+The result of this is that the hair color is darker on top and lighter at the ends, while a similar style called sombre is inverted.
 Commonly, this is done as a shift from a darker brown color to a shade of blonde.
 Other colors can be used if desired though, and this is what makes the ombre style highly customizable.

 Anything from a lighter natural shade, to bright colors like red, violet, or even blue or green are possible, and this makes for a style that is easy to tailor to your individual taste.
 Experiment at will and you're bound to find a look you love.